manverg/RPA-ED/ppe.md

 # PPE

-(PPE comes first = we want NO staff infections for the next 6 months)
+(PPE comes first = we want NO staff infections for the next 6 months!)

 [Farina / Jon on PPE](https://youtu.be/pXlwkuETwwc)